Ty-HA/polystake-frontend/README.md

 # PolyStake

-A modern and intuitive staking platform, enabling users to manage their crypto assets efficiently and securely.
+PolyStake is an innovative blockchain platform that combines the economic security of Bitcoin and Ethereum with advanced staking and trading features.

+The platform incentivizes users to participate in network security through staking while maximizing their returns through efficient trading mechanisms.

 ## Technologies Used